lordgiotto/google-font-installer/README.md

 Google Font Installer
 =============

-Google Font Installer is written in NodeJS and let you Search, Donwload and Install any font offered by Google Web Fonts.
+Google Font Installer is a NodeJS module/CLI that lets you Search, Download and Install fonts offered by Google Web Fonts.

 You can use it in two ways:
 - installing the module system wide and using the Command Line Interface (CLI)